Despite significant efforts to mobilize Roma in Europe in order to facilitate

 integration, Roma political movements often experience a lack of mass Roma support.
 In this study, I draw on interviews with Roma in Transylvania to suggest three barriers to mass support of Roma mobilization in Romania: first, a lack of identification with the Roma ethnonym and the unity it imposes on Gypsy social organization; second, a fear on the local level that the Roma movement is potentially a corrupt, elite movement; and third, a lack of communication between national and local efforts which exacerbates that fear.

 Blignaut, Margaretha, "Grassroots Gypsies, Roma Representatives: Political Disjuncture and Ethnicity in Romania" (2011).
-Honors Projects.
-Paper 12.
+Anthropology Honors Projects.
+12.

 © Copyright is owned by author of this document